AlexHelsing/Seeed-Sentinel-Security-System/README.md

 and a joystick.
 The system is designed to provide a layer of security for homes or businesses, allowing individuals to feel more secure and protected from burglaries or break-ins.
 When the security system is activated, the person that activated it has a certain amount of time to deactivate the alarm on the WIO terminal device before "Intruder mode" is initiated.
-The alarm can be deactivated by entering a joystick pattern.
+The alarm can be deactivated by entering a numerical password.
 During "Intruder mode" the system will send an automated message to the homeowner, alerting them of the intrusion.
 The homeowner can then react accordingly, such as calling the police or turning the alarm off from the mobile phone app in case of a false alarm.